ox42/express-sequelize-starter/README.md

 ```

  By default, if you look at the config/ directory, you will see that the application uses sqlite.
 In production, you will probably want to modify the sequelize config
  and use a better database management system.
 We love using PostgreSQL, so we recommend you use that.
-You can find a bunch of examples online, but most basically look
+You can find a bunch of examples online, but we suggest you do
- like this:
+ something like this:

 ```json
 {